 Approaches to Goal Setting

 Okay, so now you have a list of goals in writing.
 But how do you start?
 Here’s where your approach comes into play.

 S.M.A.R.T.E.R Goal Approach

 I’m sure you’ve heard of the S.M.A.R.T Approach to goal setting.
-Well, the S.M.A.R.T.E.R Approach, outlined in Michael Hytatt’s “Your Best Year Ever,” takes it a step further.
+Well, the S.M.A.R.T.E.R Approach, outlined in Michael Hyatt’s “Your Best Year Ever,” takes it a step further.
 I’ll share the main concepts, along with some examples.

 S – Specific.
-This should be relatively simple; your goals have to be detailed and specific as possible.
+This should be relatively simple; your goals have to be as detailed and specific as possible.
 This leaves no room for confusion.

 Instead of writing “Apply to medical schools,” I can put “Apply to DO and MD medical schools.”

 M – Measurable.
 It should be completely clear whether or not you’ve reached your goal, so aim to make it measurable.
-By measuring your results, you get insight on whether or not you’re actually making progress.
+By measuring your results, you get insight into whether or not you’re actually making progress.

 Example: Apply to 30 medical schools.

 It can be difficult when trying to set measurable goals, so here are some useful techniques for setting measurable goals: